 This website has a professional and sophisticated look, culminating in an image that sends the right messages for an accounting practice.
-The four main areas of the firm’s services are clearly displayed alongside coloured graphics that make them easily noticeable.
-The inclusion of message functionality right at the top of the page is a great idea and allows potential customers to quickly make an enquiry with the business.
+The four main areas of the firm’s services are clearly displayed alongside coloured graphics that are easily noticeable.
+The inclusion of message functionality right at the top of the page is a great idea and allows potential customers to quickly inquire with the business.

 Emerick & Company’s website instantly creates a personal, welcoming feel by placing a large, high-quality photo of the company’s staff right on the landing page.
 The webpage is attractive and easy to use while still finding space to incorporate some excellent functions.
 A secure file exchange allows clients to safely transfer documents to the business, while a Tax Organiser lets clients quickly provide their tax details to the firm straight from the page.

 anner’s website is modern and appealing.
-An ‘Insights’ section offers users some excellent content in the form of a podcast produced by the firm, featuring some fascinating stories from local entrepreneurs, and a well-written blog.
-These bonus offerings let customers know that the business cares about going beyond the normal scope of its work, and entices visitors to stay on the site.
+An ‘Insights’ section offers users some excellent content in the form of a podcast produced by the firm, featuring some fascinating stories from local entrepreneurs and a well-written blog.
+These bonus offerings let customers know that the business cares about going beyond the normal scope and entices visitors to stay on the site.

 Newton Associates’ website is nicely designed and user-friendly.
-Virtual assistance functionality offers users the opportunity to seek help or ask a question on the spot, which improves the user experience, while well-placed call to action buttons allow clients to easily share files or make an online payment.
+Virtual assistance functionality offers users the opportunity to seek help or ask a question on the spot, which improves the user experience.
+At the same time, well-placed call to action buttons allows clients to easily share files or make an online payment.

 ABA Tax Accounting’s website is plainly styled, giving users the sense that the substance of the business is what matters.
 Trust badges displayed on the front page enhance the business’ reputation and build confidence in potential clients.
 A very comprehensive section offering solutions to tax problems is full of useful information for visitors.

 MBAF’s website is equal parts informative and engaging.
 Elements of the site are nicely compartmentalised, with each section featuring moving images.
-The news and events feed on the landing page adds value for the user, as does a contact function which follows the reader down the page.
+The news and events feed on the landing page add value for the user, as does a contact function that follows the reader down the page.

-Cahill’s website skilfully combines beauty with simplicity.
-Excellent use of photographs of the local area not only make the website beautiful but also situates the business in its community by giving it a local feel.
-The services on offer are displayed alongside an accompanying image and the user is invited to click a button if they require more information, which keeps the page clutter free.
+Cahill’s website skillfully combines beauty with simplicity.
+Excellent use of photographs of the local area makes the website beautiful and situates the business in its community by giving it a local feel.
+The services on offer are displayed alongside an accompanying image, and the user is invited to click a button if they require more information, which keeps the page clutter-free.

 Now known simply as Verdant, GoRacke & Associates’ website is a triumph of stunning minimalist design.
 The landing page is beautifully basic, containing compartmentalised boxes (leading to separate web pages for each of the company’s services) that juxtapose matte colours with premium black and white photography, lending the page and business a sense of style and sophistication.

 ACP Accounting’s website is fundamentally sound, employing a classic design with broad appeal.
-A navigation bar is clearly displayed at the top of the page, guiding users to the various pages, while “call to action” buttons provide for social media sharing and interaction as well as options for contacting the business or scheduling an appointment.
+A navigation bar is clearly displayed at the top of the page, guiding users to the various pages.
+At the same time, “call to action” buttons provide for social media sharing and interaction and options for contacting the business or scheduling an appointment.

 This accounting practice website employs an attractive colour scheme and is uncomplicated.
 The use of quality photography is clever, giving the business a family-oriented appeal.
-A resources section comes replete with a financial calculator, suggested books for further learning and links to various other useful websites, while a client portal provides users with the tools necessary to participate in the management of their affairs.
+A resources section comes replete with a financial calculator, suggested books for further learning and links to various other useful websites.
+At the same time, a client portal provides users with the tools necessary to participate in managing their affairs.

 Baldwin & Associates’ website is outstanding.
 The use of clever imagery and subtle humour on the landing page creates a clever mood – a novel touch to offset the potentially dry subject matter – while discreetly asserting the competence of the staff.
 The website has a distinctly personal feel, assuring potential customers they are more than simply a number.